opencap/protocol/API/AddressQuery.md

 # Address Query

-The Address Query sub-protocol can be considered the only "required" portion of the opencap protocol.
+The "Address Query" endpoint and SRV configuration can be considered the only "required" portion of the opencap protocol.
 Address Query allows a wallet (client) to be able to take an alias as input and derive the appropriate crypto address from a server.

 ## Server Requirements